jostylr/role-dnd-hybrid/src/fudge.md

 Everything is simultaneous.
 Each player describes how they plan to handle the combat, GM plans on the monsters, roll dice and resolve.

-Each rolls an offense roll, defense roll, skill roll, and magic rule, as applicable.
+Each rolls an offense roll, defense roll, skill roll, and magic roll, as applicable.
 The rolls are done with the player being able to choose which rolls apply to which of them.

 Then the GM takes in all the levels into account and spins a story.
 Negative levels lead to something bad relevant to it (poor attack might lose to dropping a weapon or hitting a teammate).
 Then relative levels of stuff above Mediocre lead to actions.